 Day Two taught me some valuable lessons, one of which was not to trust tire tracks.
 I spent ten hard miles lost on the OCE, riding uphill on some tough surfaces.
 At first, there were tire tracks, then after the second or third gate, the terrain changed to grassy sagebrush.
 When the gravel started again, I didn't see any tracks.
 Maybe they're just not visible in this type of gravel, I reasoned.
 Then I looked back and saw my own tracks, very clearly the only ones.

-As the day wore on, I watched the crisscross of chem trails, generally pointing north.
+As the day wore on, I watched the crisscross of airplane trails, generally pointing north.
 I was completely alone and felt pretty sure the rest of my trip would be solo.
 Through woods and canyons and sagebrush-dotted desert, I rode.
 The terrain changed so quickly it didn't seem real.
 Finally on the last stretch, I encountered a man in an ATV (all terrain vehicle).
 He stopped, turned off his loud engine, and asked me if I had enough water.
 His tires were as tall as me and twice as wide.
 Seeing me admire them, he commented "hillbilly tires!".

 The Cowboy Dinner Tree was a highlight and not to be missed, according to Donnie.
 You can choose from either an entire roast chicken or a thirty ounce steak.
 You must reserve in advance and you must pay cash.
 I had planned my trip around this oddity.
 It was an old farm building of some sort, clean and crowded, with bandanas in the windows instead of screens.

 The steak didn't come until after the huge salad, cowboy beans, baked potato and tin of freshly made dinner rolls.
 And did I mention the bottomless mason jar of strawberry lemonade?
 My slab of steak was prepared perfectly - bloody on the inside and crisp on the outside.
 It was as big as a loaf of bread.
 I put away two thirds of it, to save room for the marionberry cobbler dessert.
-After this, the best steak of my life, we rode the modest five miles through a spectacularly gorgeous plain to Silver Lake, a small barely-inhabited ghost town.
+After one of the best meals of my life, we rode the modest five miles through a spectacularly gorgeous plain to Silver Lake, a small barely-inhabited ghost town.
 I skipped the laundromat showers with the reasoning I'd only get dirty again tomorrow.

 To my surprise, this was the easiest day of the trip.
 My mantra had been "is this the hard part?" because there had been so many warnings about treacherous terrain and so far it just felt like a bike ride.
 A new mantra, on the lips of many Outback riders, was "twenty eight hours".
-That's the amount of time the first finisher, Ira Ryan, took.
+That's the amount of time the first finisher, Ira Ryan, took to ride the whole route.
 I took six.
 Days, that is.
 It was so boggling to the rest of us out there, we'd chant his time during the hard sections.
 Another catch phrase I heard was "how many days?".
 Everyone wanted to know everyone else's ride schedule to anticipate who they'd be riding and camping with.

 On Day Four, I woke up to the taste of blood on my lips.
 Turns out the biggest challenge of my trip was a little bit of a princess problem.
 In my effort to be a minimalist, I had packed just one lipstick, a pale pink to match my lucky jersey.
 Without chapstick or a more opaque lipstick, my lips were beyond chapped, to the point of bleeding.
 I felt lucky and thankful that this was my only problem.

-After oatmeal and coffee and a luxurious morning, Michael and I turned left out of camp and slogged through twelve more miles of Mars.
+After oatmeal and coffee and a luxurious morning, my teammate and I turned left out of camp and slogged through twelve more miles of Mars.
 If we had gone straight, like everyone else who stayed on course did, we would've been on regular friendly gravel almost immediately.
 Instead, our bad turn added about twenty miles to the day.

 Finally back on route, we plodded along the barren but beautiful Crooked River Highway.
 I had developed a nice rest stop routine, which went like this: kickstand down, butt pillow out, map packet open, cop a squat and relax.
 Studying the map was a fun new hobby.
 A farmer in a pick up truck stopped to offer water.
 He wasn't the first and he wouldn't be the last.
 People out here were downright hospitable!

 I nearly cried for the third time of the trip when I learned that the brew pub in Prineville was closed.
 Then we found Dillon's Grill, sat on the patio with our bikes and our beers and not a care in the world.
-Except that Michael's hand hurt.
+Except that my teammate's hand hurt.
 He decided to stay at the hotel, along with Jon and Ted and some others, but I headed south to the RV Park, dead set on getting my money's worth from my new tent.
 I enjoyed my first shower in days and shared the small tent site with a road tourist from Sisters.
 She had seen many of our group during her last few days of riding.

-The next morning I found Michael in front of the hotel, ready to pack it in.
+The next morning I found my teammate in front of the hotel, ready to pack it in.
 He hadn't been able to use his hand since yesterday and was afraid of permanent nerve damage.
 Jon and Ted had just left, so I took off, hoping to catch them.
 Alone again, the ride out of Prineville was bittersweet.
 Sweet because I felt so fantastic myself, but bitter because my teammates were missing out.

 Fueled by real coffee and an omelet, wearing my new pink cowboy shirt and darker lipstick, riding in my new team of one, I still felt relatively fresh.
 Nothing was sore.
 Spirits were high.
 I didn't know it then, but this would be the hardest day of the trip.
 I caught up with Jon and Ted at the entry to the Trout Creek area.
 I was glad to see them, not only for the company but because I knew the "easy to miss" turn was coming soon and I didn't want to get lost again.
 Thirty lost miles was plenty.